 French Press vs Pour Over: Which Method Is Right For You?

 French presses and pour overs are both approachable and affordable ways of brewing your coffee mindfully.
 They have no fancy machine, no buttons, no flashing lights, and no bells or whistles.
 They offer a morning meditation as you slowly press down a plunger or pour hot water in a spiral.
+No wonder they are two of the most popular brewing methods for Canadian coffee lovers.

 The French press cafetiere or coffee press is nearly a century old and actually has Italian roots; it was patented in 1929 by Attilio Calimani and Giulio Moneta (1).
 It kept its popularity over time with its classic build and its timeless brews full of nutritious natural oils.